Zerohazard8x/2lazy4gist/AI.md

 2. Prioritize word-for-word citations over inferences
 3. Explain bullet points for and against the claim
 4. Make the first word of your response the truthness percentage
-5. Explain and give your response as a whole a rating out of 100, with at least one criticism.
-Please note that I do not want you to rate the claim, but rather your self-made response.

 Don'ts:
 1. Avoid tabloid news sources and sources that can be edited by anyone, such as "wiki"s and social media